Severin-Nitsche/IO/README.md

 ```

 ## Notice
-While all entry methods are 🚫 ✋ non-blocking read and write methods are.
+While all entry methods are 🚫 ✋ non-blocking, read and write methods are.
 Consider this when using IO, because you are 😞 not save from creating 🔥 dead-locks.

 ## Social
 Consider ✨ starring this repository if you enjoy it.